-The head of each academic program reviews the evaluation results for each course and discusses any concerns with the course instructor.
+Program heads review the evaluation results for each course in their program and discuss any concerns with the course instructor.

 9. Services for Students

 This section lists the various resources that are available to students and describes how students can access them.
 Students have access to a wide variety of services to support their study and to help them complete their programs.
 The University charges no additional fees for any of these services.